CES 2017 Best In Show: 5 Awesome Gadgets To Watch Out For

 CES 2017 was packed with hundreds of incredible innovative products, but some stood out as the best in show.
 For 50 years, CES, formerly know as the International Consumer Electronics Show, has been the world’s foremost technology showcase, and CES 2017 has been no exception with over 100,000 attendees and tons of awesome gadgets to watch out for.
 Every year the best gadgets and tech are displayed in Las Vegas, wowing crowds, buyers, and tech savvy critics with innovative new products.
 CES 2017 featured a number of awesome gadgets that will be sure to make a splash when they are released for sale, but these 5 were truly best in show.

 1. The Willow breast pump is the world’s first wearable breast pump.
 The unit can be worn comfortably under clothing and blew away tech critics at CES 2017 with its ingenious design.
-The Willow breast pump is silent and machine washable, and can be synced to a ‘milk tracking app’.
+The Willow breast pump is silent and machine washable, and can be synced to a “milk tracking app.”
 The company’s founder, John Chang, expects it to be on the market by the spring for $430.
-This awesome mommy-gadget was best in show at CES 2017 and will be a real game-changer.
+This awesome mommy-gadget was best in show at CES 2017, and will be a real game-changer.

 Willow’s wireless breast pump is the wearable women might actually want https://t.co/9otYfhj4pP pic.twitter.com/odFmH03M1z